Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

   - Install `neofetch` via `sudo apt update && sudo apt install -y neofetch`.
 This command will download and install `neofetch`.
   - Clear the terminal using `clear` and run neofetch via by typing`neofetch` into the terminal and pressing `Enter`.
   - Take a screenshot via VirtualBox.
 At the top of the VirtualBox window you find the menu item `View`.
 There you find the option `Take Screenshot (Host+E)`.
 Save the Screenshot as `neofetch-screenshot-USERNAME.png` (replace `USERNAME` by your username).
-- Now we want to open an issue on the GitLab  Repository TODO and upload the screenshot to document your success.
+- Now we want to open an issue on the GitLab  Repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines) and upload the screenshot to document your success.
   - Open an issue in the GitHub Repository TODO.
     - As title choose "[`USERNAME`] Ubuntu Server Installation"
     - Attach the screenshot ('Attach a file`).
 By default, the screenshot is saved in the folder of your VM.